Ecommerce SEO Audit: A Complete Step-by-Step Guide (2026)

 • Sudden or steady drop in organic traffic

-• Low visibility for Google Ads, despite optimization
+• Low visibility for priority organic keywords, despite ongoing optimization

 • Before a site migration, redesign, or platform change to fix broken links